Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Far out.

-But imagine living your life being that dull.
+Imagine living your life being that dull.

-And, like, that's the funniest conversation you have in your day And you're angered by a flag
+And like, that's the funniest conversation you have in your day and you're angered by a flag.

-Yeah, imagine
+Yeah, imagine.

-What a life that must be
+What a life that must be.

-They've both got German heritage, right?
+I think they've both got German heritage, right?

-Maybe, is Cormann from Germany?
+Maybe is Coleman from Germany?

-I'm so sorry
+I'm so sorry.

 Who are you apologising to?